Things were looking up.

 It's the same as it was every year.
 Since middle school, they'd gone deeper into the death, bloody details, and the rise of the new country.
 They glossed over the fact that there was an ongoing political battle with Sangui over who rightfully owned this land.
 Reginae would rather pretend they were safe with their victory.

-That there weren't vampire close by the border that would be happy to start another war over some fucking dirt and grass.
+And that there weren't vampires by the border who were happy to start another war over some fucking dirt and grass.

-These parts, where Kale got a little too excited about how thousands of vampires were staked and burned alive by the Hunter Society, Ren tuned them out.
+Ren tuned out the parts that got Kale a little too excited.
+It was usually about how thousands of vampires were staked and burned alive by the Hunter Society.
 He didn't need to take notes.
 He'd memorized enough of this shit to write his own goddamn book.

-But it was a tradition that no one was complaining about.
+But it was a tradition no one was complaining about.
 As he glanced around his classroom now, he saw how invested these kids were in the history of their ancestors.
-Victory was nothing to be ashamed of, not even if it meant that there were innocents lost to get to that victory.
-He couldn't say that it was exactly their faults.
+Victory was nothing to be ashamed of, not even if it meant innocent people suffered.
+He couldn't say it was exactly their fault.
 The government had omitted so many things, shut out polarizing facts, that it was hard to put together the full story.

 And that was why Ren didn't care about changing their minds about vampires or informing them how Reginae had slaughtered vampire children because of prejudice.